mshernandez5/coinaccount/README.md

 If you are not sure how to complete these steps then the [MariaDB quickstart script](mariadb-quickstart/mariadb-quickstart.md) included in this project should help you take care of them.

 ## CoinAccount Configuration
 CoinAccount will need to know how to connect to the wallet and database, so you must create a configuration file with this information.
-There should be a directory `config` containing a file `application.properties` with the following contents:
+In the same directory as the application JAR, there should be a directory `config` containing a file `application.properties` with the following contents:

 ```properties
 ############################################################################